G

 Financial Performance:

-• Key Growth Drivers: Growth in OEM product categories.
+• Key Growth Drivers: Sales growth in both OEM and aftermarket product categories.

 Product Portfolio:

-• Portable GPS Navigators and Wearables: Portable GPS navigators, smartwatches for pilots, satellite communicators, portable traffic and weather solutions.
+• Portable Devices: Portable GPS navigators, smartwatches for pilots, and satellite communicators.

 Marine